 Standard straight stairs have stair treads with a depth of 9″-9/14″ and a nosing that typically hangs 1-1/2″ off the front of the stair.
 A typical stair rise is 8″ to 8″-1/4″ with each step, according to Simple Home Decorations.

-With the width of your stairs measured, let’s get on to the process of choosing the right size of Handi-Treads for your home.
+With the width of your stairs measured, let’s get on to the process of choosing the correct size HandiTreads for your home.

-Selecting the Right Handi-Treads Size For Your Home
+Selecting the Right Size HandiTreads Non-Slip Stair Treads

-Let’s consider a standard 36” front porch set of stairs.
-We recommend the 30” length Handi-Tread as perfect for this staircase, even though 3” of the stair on either side of the Handi-Tread would be exposed.
+Let’s first consider a standard 36” front porch set of stairs.
+We recommend the 30” length HandiTreads as perfect for this staircase, even though 3” of the stair on either side of the treads would be exposed.
 Why this recommendation?
 The truth is that on any stairway, the three inches by either side of the rail are rarely stepped upon!
-Because the center of a stairway is where the traffic is, the tread doesn’t have to extend from edge-to-edge to provide excellent, non-slip protection.
+Because the center of a stairway is where the traffic is, the tread doesn’t have to extend from edge to edge to provide excellent, non-slip protection.
 As a general guideline, we recommend HandiTreads be placed wherever someone will be stepping on the stair tread.
 If your steps are much wider, say 48” or 60”, we would recommend the 36” or 48” treads.

 If you’re using a single aluminum tread, you will want to center it in the middle of each stair tread.
-The Handi-Tread should be aligned 3/4” from the front edge of the stair tread as shown above (If you are installing a nosing, make sure it fits snugly against the edge of the stair.)
+Each of the HandiTreads should be aligned 3/4” from the front edge of the stair tread as shown above.